If someone is “on the ropes,” it means they are in a desperate or bleak situation.

-Moreover, a boxer who is hit with a few heavy punches may be thrown off balance, and so to prevent themselves from falling over, they might try to grab onto the ropes.
-Hence, a boxer who is literally on the ropes is in a tough situation.
-It would seem, then, that this boxing term would later be used when referring to, not just boxers who are in a tough spot in the ring, but to anyone that is in a difficult situation.
+Moreover, a boxer who is hit with a few heavy punches can easily be thrown off balance.
+To prevent themselves from falling down, they might try to grab onto the ropes.
+Hence, if a boxer is literally on the ropes, that means they are in a tough spot.